 Perhaps you spend many hours in your office in deep thought and need something closer to a chaise lounge.

 Consider how you like to sit, and factor that into the space requirements.
-You should have somewhere that is comfortable for you within the office.
+You should have somewhere that is comfortable to sit for you within the office.

 If your main focus is creating somewhere with incredible productivity, read this: How to Create a Cool Man Cave Office to Increase Productivity.